Alhaimouni/reading-notes/401/Day04.md

 ![Diffrances between sql and nosql](https://cdn.ttgtmedia.com/rms/onlineimages/characterisitcs_of_relational_vs_nonrelational_databases-f.png)

 #### What is Sequlize and how to use it with Node js ?
-<pre>Sequelize is a modern TypeScript and Node.js ORM for Postgres, MySQL, MariaDB, SQLite and SQL Server, and more.
+<pre>Sequelize is a modern TypeScript and Node.js ORM for Postgres, MySQL, MariaDB, SQLite and SQL Server, also
-Featuring solid transaction support, relations, eager and lazy loading, read replication and more. </pre>
+featuring solid transaction support, relations, eager and lazy loading, read replication and more. </pre>